Chiara Mastroianni

-Chiara Charlotte Mastroianni (born 28 May 1972) is a French actress and singer.
+Chiara Françoise Charlotte Mastroianni (born 28 May 1972) is a French-Italian actress and singer.
 She is the daughter of actors Marcello Mastroianni and Catherine Deneuve.

 Early life

 Mastroianni was born to French actress Catherine Deneuve and Italian actor Marcello Mastroianni.
 Her parents were both married to other people at the time of their affair and stayed together for four years, separating in 1974, when Chiara was two years old.
 She later revealed that she could not recall them being together: "I've never seen my parents together, never in my whole life.
 They split when I was two, so I've no recollection of them as a couple.
 I've never even seen them kiss except in the movies."

 Mastroianni has two half-siblings, a brother, Christian Vadim, from her mother's relationship with director Roger Vadim, and a sister, Barbara Mastroianni, from her father's marriage to actress Flora Carabella.
 Carabella is rumoured to have offered to adopt Mastroianni and raise her with her older sister as both her parents worked often and travelled from home, an offer Deneuve rejected.

 Through her mother, Mastroianni is connected to the famous Dorléac family of actors, which includes her maternal grandparents, Maurice Dorléac and Renée Simonot, and her aunts, Françoise Dorléac (who died five years before Chiara was born) and Sylvie Dorléac.